ulanch/hand-and-brain-chess/README.md

 > **⚠️ Work in progress**
 > This project is under active development and **not yet ready for production use**.
 Expect breaking changes and missing features while the core gameplay is being built.

 A lightweight web app for hosting **Hand & Brain** chess games with friends.
-Built with **Vite + React + TypeScript** and styled using **Tailwind CSS**, it lets players spin up a room, share a 4-letter code, and jump straight into the game—no installs, no fuss.
+Built with **Vite + React + TypeScript** and styled using **Tailwind CSS**, it lets players spin up a room, share a 4-letter code, and jump straight into the game.

 ---